cran/countcolors/README.md

 but it wouldn't necessarily be able to distinguish a species with leaves of one slightly different shade of green from all the others due to variations in lighting (among other sources of variation).
-If this is the kind of specificity you need, you're better off just eating the big rat and using real image processing.
+If this is the kind of specificity you need, you're better off just mucking in and using real image processing.
 I recommend the [OpenCV library](https://opencv.org/) for C++ or Python.

+**December 27, 2018**: Fixed bugs in `countColors` that threw errors when specifying filepaths for `save.indicator` or providing numeric values for `target.color`.
+Thanks to Lee Yuhui for discovering them.

 ## Installation instructions